 4th Street/West Berkeley

-Fourth Street is one our favorite Berkeley shopping streets.
-When it is time for a break, we often come down for a Fourth Street Bagel and a browse through Builder’s Booksource.
+Fourth Street is one of our favorite Berkeley shopping streets.
+When it is time for a break, we often come down for a coffee at Peet’s, a visit to the Apple Store, and a browse through Builder’s Booksource.

-The witty window displays of Molly b, lovely Japanese fabrics and gifts at Thousand Cranes, garden furniture and pottery at The Gardener are always a delight, and the restaurants – Cafe Rouge, Bette’s Oceanview Diner, Zut! and Tacubaya have excellent distinctive dining.
+The witty window displays of Molly b, garden furniture, and pottery at The Gardener are always a delight, and the restaurants – Oceanview Diner, Zut! and Tacubaya have excellent distinctive dining.

-Head south on Fourth Street to Spenger’s Seafood Restaurant (rooms and rooms of dining rooms), then stroll under the overpass to get to the Sierra Nevada Torpedo Room, Catahoula Kaffeegarten, or Brennan’s Restaurant and Sports Bar in the old Southern Pacific depot.
-Brennan’s is the place to go for a turkey sandwich or corned beef hofbrau lunch … or to celebrate St. Patrick’s Day.
+Head south on Fourth Street, then stroll under the overpass to get to Catahoula Kaffeegarten, or Augie’s Montreal Deli (temporarily closed) in the old Southern Pacific depot.
 Further south you’ll find Vik’s Chaat & Market, Tomate Cafe, and Photolab, my go-to place for prints and digital scans.

 Go west to Aquatic Park for bird and canoe watching, take the pedestrian bridge to the Berkeley Marina, a great place to watch the sun or moon set behind the Golden Gate Bridge.

 “Gourmet Ghetto West” … Bartavelle Coffee & Wine Bar, Kermit Lynch Wine Merchant, and Acme Bread, (the best since Snowflake Bakery on White Plains Road in The Bronx); all are at Cedar and San Pablo.